Job Title:Astronomer (Program Director)

 Arlington, VA View Map

 WHO MAY APPLY:

 |Applications will be accepted from US Citizens.
 Recent changes in Federal Appropriations Law requires Non-Citizens to meet certain eligibility criteria to be considered.
 Therefore, Non-Citizens must certify eligibility by signing and attaching this Citizenship Affidavit to their application.
 Non-citizens who do not provide the affidavit at the time of application will not be considered.|

-This job opportunity announcement has been AMENDED to extend the closing date to March 31, 2014.
+This job announcement was AMENDED to update qualifications and to extend the closing date to April 14, 2014.